 Continue south to reach the island of Korcula, which is well known for its charming Venetian Old Town and rich cultural traditions.
 From Korcula, make your way back to Split's marina or continue on to the green island of Mljet, past the Elaphiti Islands and make your way to Dubrovnik.

-Split and the surrounding area offers ideal sailing conditions for a yacht charter in Croatia.
+Split and the surrounding area offers ideal conditions for a sailing holiday in Croatia.
 The best times to set sail in Split are during late spring (April through June and early fall (September through October) when the sea is calm, there are less crowds and when you can still enjoy the pleasant and sunny weather.
 Average summer temperatures range in the 20’s but can reach up to the 30’s at the height of the summer season.

 Typically, central Croatia features moderate winds and few strong currents, though winds can get strong at various times throughout the year (particularly in winter).
 Tides are normally quite low (rarely higher than 0,5 meters) which is important to consider if anchoring in shallow waters.
 The islands and coastline that surround Split also provide great places for anchorage, thanks to their deep inland coves and bays.

 Sailing culture is embedded in Split life and you’ll be sure to find many ways to get local, up-to-date sailing conditions during your trip.
 And if you are new to sailing, there’s no need to fret.
-With Zizoo, you can easily arrange to have an experienced skipper who will take charge of navigating and driving, while you sit back and relax on the perfect boat holiday in Split.
+With Zizoo, you can easily arrange to have an experienced skipper on your sailing holiday who will take charge of navigating and driving, while you sit back and relax on your perfect boat holiday.

 Split is home to modern, full-service marinas near the historic Old Town.